Learn About CHIP in Idaho

 Those who are interested in applying to The CHIP program can call 877-56-1233 to request benefits via telephone.
 If an applicant has any questions or concerns about this program, he or she can call the same number.
 Please note, lying or purposefully giving incorrect information during the CHIP application process can result in criminal charges.

-To apply for health assistance from Medicaid successfully, download our comprehensive guide.
+To learn how to apply for health assistance from Medicaid, download our comprehensive guide.